datacamp/viewflow/README.md

 Of course, options 1, 2 and 3 can be combined to efficiently configure the callbacks of a multitude of tasks.

+## Incremental updates

+SQL views offer an extra feature for advanced users: incremental updating.
+In some cases, it's possible to update the materialized view very efficiently instead of creating the view from scratch.
+We will illustrate the advantages and disadvantages of incremental updates with an example: [emails_blog.sql](./demo/dags/viewflow-demo-2/emails_blog.sql).

+In the query, the `users` table is joined with the `notifications` table.
+Keep in mind that this query is run on a regular basis, e.g. every day.
+The key to understanding the incremental update is the filter in the query: the `notifications.updated_at` field is required to be at least as large as the maximal value in the "old" materialized view.
+This filter will effectively only select rows corresponding to recently created/changed rows in the `notifications` table.
+Viewflow will then make sure the selected rows are updated or inserted in the materialized view.
+Under the hood, this is implemented as in [this link](https://docs.aws.amazon.com/redshift/latest/dg/merge-replacing-existing-rows.html).
+For this to work, you have to specify the fields of the primary key of the materialized view in the metadata.

+The main advantage is now clear: the incremental update is incredibly efficient, especially if you run the query frequently for a long time.
+A disadvantage also becomes clear in the example: you have to be careful about stale data.
+Because the example query only returns results corresponding to recently changed rows of the `notification` table, changes to the `users.email` field can go unnoticed.
+This issue could easily be solved by adding an `updated_at` field to the `users` table and also selecting recently changed rows from this table.

 # Contributing to Viewflow